-- 1.2.1 This agreement will cover Advisers on Deaf Children; Behaviour Support Specialists; Behaviour Support Teachers; Disability Facilitators; Early Intervention Teachers; Education Specialist Trainee; Intern Psychologist; Kaitakawaenga; Occupational Therapists; Physiotherapists; Pouarahi-a-takiwa/District Māori Advisers; Psychologists; Special Education Advisers; Speech Language Therapists and Regional Technology Co-ordinators who are employed by the Ministry of Education, who is the employer party to this Agreement, and who are, or become members of NZEI Te Riu Roa and will cover Intern Psychologists and Psychologists who are, or become members of, APEX. - 1.2.2 The parties agree that new occupations may be added to the coverage of this Agreement.
+- 1.2.1 This agreement will cover Advisers on Deaf Children; Behaviour Support Specialists; Behaviour Support Teachers; Disability Facilitators; Early Intervention Teachers; Education Specialist Trainee; Intern Psychologist; Kaitakawaenga; Occupational Therapists; Physiotherapists; Pouarahi-a-takiwa/District Māori Advisers; Psychologists; Special Education Advisers; Speech Language Therapists and Regional Technology Co-ordinators who are employed by the Ministry of Education, who is the employer party to this Agreement, and who are, or become members of NZEI Te Riu Roa. - 1.2.2 The parties agree that new occupations may be added to the coverage of this Agreement.

-Where a new permanent and substantive occupational group is to be established by the Ministry to deliver specialist education services in a similar manner to other occupational groups falling within the coverage of this Agreement, the job description, including the required minimum professional and/or academic qualifications and previous relevant experience, will be provided to NZEI Te Riu Roa and APEX for discussion prior to advertising to fill the first position(s).
+Where a new permanent and substantive occupational group is to be established by the Ministry to deliver specialist education services in a similar manner to other occupational groups falling within the coverage of this Agreement, the job description, including the required minimum professional and/or academic qualifications and previous relevant experience, will be provided to NZEI Te Riu Roa for discussion prior to advertising to fill the first position(s).
 This is to enable reasonable time for discussion and agreement around the appropriateness of coverage by this Agreement.

-1.2.3 Where it is agreed under 1.2.2 that an occupational group should be covered, the coverage provisions of this Agreement may be formally varied to include the new occupational group by exchange of letters between the Secretary of the Ministry of Education; the National Secretary of NZEI; and the National Secretary of APEX.
+1.2.3 Where it is agreed under 1.2.2 that an occupational group should be covered, the coverage provisions of this Agreement may be formally varied to include the new occupational group by exchange of letters between the Secretary of the Ministry of Education and the National Secretary of NZEI.